 Disaster recovery is becoming increasingly complex in the face of new challenges and threats, including terror threats, data breaches, supply chain risk, extreme weather events and political factors such as Brexit.
 There are internal factors influencing this, too.
-Organisations are becoming increasingly vulnerable to change and uncertainty as they become more complex, virtual and interdependent, with further pressures exerted by cost reduction programmes and aggressive streamlining.
+Organizations are becoming increasingly vulnerable to change and uncertainty as they become more complex, virtual and interdependent, with further pressures exerted by cost reduction programs and aggressive streamlining.

 Many enterprises are focusing on the need for resilience, which aims to avoid incidents and disasters altogether.
 However, there will always be a need for fast and effective disaster recovery.
 Traditional methods of preparing for and executing a disaster recovery event are increasingly becoming inadequate in the face of increased risk and complexity.
 Here’s why:

 Building a disaster recovery plan and then leaving it until you need it is unlikely to turn out a good result.
 Plans can quickly go out of date and unless they are regularly reviewed and updated, you may find yourself facing a major incident with a disaster recovery plan that bears no resemblance to the current state of your technology and processes.

 Slow response caused by a lack of data